 Argumen t Option

 Description

 sequencer_limit User defined

-This option defines the ma ximum amount of r memory instances in a sequencer.
+This option defines the ma ximum amount of r nemory instances in a sequencer.

 Default Value: 60

 group_limit User defined

-This option is used to define number should be less that mount of memory instances in a group.
-This uencer_limit.
+This option is used to define the maximum amount of memory instances in a group.
+This number should be less than the value of sequencer_limit .

 Default Value: 30

 memory_list User defined

-Specify to paths of memory 2 is an example of a memory • nfo) if manual grouping is required.
-Figure 3-
+Specify to paths of memory info file (.meminfo) if manual grouping is required.
+Figure 3-2 is an example of a memory info file.

-For more details, please re efer to Application I Notes.
+For more details, please refer to Application Notes.

 time_hierarchy User defined

 This option is for users to adjust the weight between the testing time and design hierarchy.
 The default value is 0.5.

-Example: CTADT will assis un mamany grauping based on the entimized

-set time_merarchy = 0 set time_hierarchy = 0 START will assign memory grouping based on the optimize testing time.
+Example: set time_hierarchy = 0 START will assign memory grouping based on the optimized testing time.
 The testing time will be the highest priority.

-set time_hierarchy = 1 START will assign memory grouping by hierarchy relationships.
-The logical hierarchy will be the highest priority
+set time_hierarchy = 1

 lib_path User defined

 This option is for user to set the path of memory libraries.
 START will load power information of memory models from .lib files and do memory grouping automatically based on the power criteria number by the power_limit option.

 Example: set lib_path = ./lib

 power_limit User defined

 Set the maximum limitation of power consumption in one group.
 The power_limit unit is mW and the value representation could be decimal and hexadecimal.

-Example:

-set power_limit = 0.005
+Example: set power_limit = 0.005